RatnaRaj297/Waffle-Chart-Creator-Python/README.md

 colormap: Colormap class

-value_sign: In order to make our function more generalizable, we will add this parameter to address signs that could be associated with a value such as %, $, and so on. value_sign has a default value of empty string.
+value_sign: This parameter is used to address signs that could be associated with a value such as %, $, and so on. value_sign has a default value of empty string.